Mars: Modeling Context & State Representations with Contrastive Learning for End-to-End Task-Oriented Dialog: Experiments

 \subsection{Error Analysis}

-To better apply our proposed Mars-G to real-world scenarios, we perform error analysis based on inform rate (informable slot) and success rate (requestable slot) metrics.
-In detail, we randomly extract 40 inaccurate dialog sessions, evaluated by the standalone standardized evaluation script ~\cite{nekvinda-dusek-2021-shades}, from the MultiWOZ 2.0 testing set, respectively.
-Considering the inclusion relationship of the two metrics described in Section~\ref{sec:evaluation}, we select dialog sessions with the wrong success rate and accurate inform rate for success rate error analysis.
+To better apply our proposed Mars-G to real-world scenarios, we perform error analysis based on inform rate (informable slot) and success rate (requestable slot).
+In detail, we randomly extract 40 inaccurate dialog sessions from the MultiWOZ 2.0 testing set, respectively.

-The detailed domain distribution and primary reason distribution of inaccurate dialog sessions are presented as shown in Figures~\ref{fig:inform} and~\ref{fig:success}.
-The error rate of the dialogs in the taxi and train domains is very low in both inform rate and success rate because informable and requestable slots in these two domains are few and simple.
-For example, the informable slot in the taxi domain only has `\textit{phone}'.
-The error rate of the dialogs in the attraction domain is very high in the success rate.
-As illustrated in Figure~\ref{fig:inform_b}, 64 percent of dialog informable slot errors are caused by the inaccurate dialog states and action states, and the noisy dialog annotations generate 32 percent.
+The detailed domain distribution and primary reason distribution of informable slot errors are presented as shown in Figure~\ref{fig:inform}.
+Given that there is no database in the taxi domain, the informable slots are consistently judged to be correct.
+The error rate of the dialogs in the hotel and restaurant domains is very high because some informable slots in these two domains are often mispredicted, such as `\textit{type}' in the hotel domain.
+As illustrated in Figure~\ref{fig:inform_b}, 64 percent of dialog informable slot errors are caused by the inaccurate belief states and action states, and the noisy dialog annotations generate 32 percent.
 4 percent of that are caused by automatic evaluation scripts and are judged accurately by human evaluation.
-As illustrated in Figure~\ref{fig:success_b}, 77.5 percent of dialog requestable slot errors are caused by the noisy dialog annotations and automatic evaluation scripts.
-15 percent of generated system responses are acceptable.
-When users request some information about something and do not ask for a specific requestable slot, Mars-G generates system responses that lack some requestable slots such as `\textit{postcode}' and `\textit{address}'.
-In addition, Mars-G requests users some other useful information instead of providing booked reference directly.
-We think system responses generated by Mars-G in both cases are reasonable.
-Inaccurate action states cause 7.5 percent of dialog requestable slot errors.
-More examples for detailed error analysis are provided in Appendix~\ref{app:error}.
-In the future, we will focus on solving errors caused by the inaccurate dialog states and action states to better apply Mars-G to real-world scenarios.
+The detailed requestable slot error analysis and more examples are provided in Appendixes~\ref{app:req_error} and~\ref{app:error}, respectively.
+In the future, we will focus on solving errors caused by the inaccurate dialog/ action states to better apply Mars-G to real-world scenarios.